 - 1. Go to my.ivytech.edu and enter your email address and password in the secure access login boxes on the Mylvy homepage.
 If you have never used Mylvy, please click the First Time User button located below the login box and follow the instructions (your Student ID/C# will be needed). - 2.
-Once logged in, click on the Student tab, then "Student Dashboard." - 3.
-Click Graduating Student under "New or Graduating Students" at the bottom of the page. - 4.
-Click the link entitled Request Official Transcripts. - 5.
+Once logged in, click on "Tools and Resources" in the upper left area of the page. - 3.
+Select "Request Official Transcript" from the list of items - 4.
 Login or create a Parchment account.
-Your high school Parchment account will not work for college transcripts. - 6.
-Select "Order my transcript or credentials." - 7.
+Your high school Parchment account will not work for college transcripts. - 5.
+Select "Order my transcript or credentials." - 6.
 Follow the directions to submit your order.